When you’re a parent and you’re paying for an ‘extra’ like guitar lessons, it’s good to know exactly what to expect from all those classes.

 Some students learn their first piece of music in an hour.
 Others take two months.
 It’s difficult, but that’s how it goes.

-There are a few common areas which tend to hold children back when they’re playing guitar and which will have to be overcome if they ever want to play Deep Purple’s ‘Smoke on the Water’, Bob Marley’s ‘No Woman, No Cry,’ Nirvana’s ‘Come as you are,’ Metallica’s ‘Nothing else matters’ or even ‘Stand by Me’
+There are a few common areas which tend to hold children back when they’re playing guitar and which will have to be overcome if they ever want to play Deep Purple’s ‘Smoke on the Water’, Bob Marley’s ‘No Woman, No Cry,’ Nirvana’s ‘Come as you are,’ Metallica’s ‘Nothing Else Matters’ or even ‘Stand by Me’

 Keeping your left and right hand in sync and coordinated is torture for some, but obvious for others.
 And really it's this that is the primary challenge for beginner guitar players.

 It’s hard to explain.
-It’s a bit like being able to sing like an angel, or completely incapable of ever hitting the right note in front of a microphone.
+It’s a bit like being able to sing like an angel, or being completely incapable of ever hitting the right note in front of a microphone.
 Coordination is one of those innate qualities.

 But how do you keep improving if keeping your right and left hand coordinated is more difficult than AP Calculus?
 If this is the case, than learning to play guitar will automatically become difficult.
 And many children become discouraged.

 But if you continue to study and practice, you can still become a good guitarist one day.
 And really, once you have nailed the basic chords to your favorite songs, it all becomes a little easier from there.

 Learning how to play the guitar cannot be done without a great sense of rhythm, and it isn’t just the metronome which drives the rhythm of a song.
 Unfortunately, just like coordination, rhythm is an innate skill.